spraakbanken/metadata-api/README.md

 # metadata-api

-This repo contains several components:
+This repository contains the following components:

-- **/metadata-api** - a REST-API that serves meta data for SB's corpora, lexicons, models, and analyses (mainly used by our site at spraakbanken.gu.se).
+- **/metadata-api** - a REST-API that serves metadata for SB's corpora, lexicons, models, analyses and utilities (mainly used by our site at spraakbanken.gu.se).
 For documentation see below.
 - **/parse/gen_pids.py** - a Python script that generates new PIDs (Datacite DOIs) by reading our metadata YAML-files and registering resources at Datacite.
 For documentation see the code comments and the /docs directory.
 - **/parse/parse_yaml.py** - a script that prepares data for the REST-API
 - **update_metadata.sh** - a shell script that runs periodically on the server and calls and starts the other components.
 It also handles all the git stuff as both gen_pids.py and parse_yaml.py works with our [metadata](https://github.com/spraakbanken/metadata) repository